 1.2 Forecasting principles

-If you have decided that you need to forecast something, then it makes sense to keep several important forecasting principles in mind.
+If you have decided that you need to forecast something, it makes sense to keep several important forecasting principles in mind.

-These principles do not guarantee that you will end up with the most accurate forecasts, but at least you will not end up with the unreasonable ones.
+These principles do not guarantee that you will end up with the most accurate forecasts, but at least you will not end up with unreasonable ones.